Folsom, California Therapists

 Mental Health Resources in Folsom, California

 According to the California Health Care Foundation, the Sacramento area has ample licensed clinical social workers and psychiatrists.
-The number of marriage and family therapists and psychologists, however, are lower than the state average.
-This, along with lack of mental health insurance and difficulty knowing how to find a therapist likely contribute to less California residents seeking treatment.
+The number of marriage and family therapists and psychologists, however, is lower than the state average.
+This, along with a lack of mental health insurance and difficulty knowing how to find a therapist likely contribute to fewer California residents seeking treatment.

 In Folsom, there are a variety of available licensed, highly qualified counselors.
 Some areas of specialty include marriage and family, depression and anxiety, self-esteem and motivation as well as trauma and abuse.
 For severe difficulties, Sacramento has psychiatric units that offer intensive inpatient support for all age ranges.